Improved pyrotechnics : Closer to the burning graph conjecture: General bounds

-Using Theorem~\ref{th:approx}, we are now ready to argue that Conjecture\ref{conj:burning} almost holds for graphs of minimum degree at least $3$, and obtain Theorems~\ref{th:degree3} and~\ref{th:degree4}.
-We use the following two very convenient theorems.
+Using Theorem~\ref{th:approx}, we are now ready to argue that the BNC almost holds for graphs of minimum degree at least $3$, and obtain Theorems~\ref{th:degree3} and~\ref{th:degree4}.
+We use the following two convenient theorems.

 \begin{theorem}\cite{kleitman1991spanning} Every connected graph on $n$ vertices each of degree at least $3$ admits a spanning tree with at least $\frac{n}4+1$ leaves. \end{theorem}

 \begin{theorem}\cite{griggs1992spanning} Every connected graph on $n$ vertices each of degree at least $4$ admits a spanning tree with at least $\frac{2n+8}5$ leaves. \end{theorem}